 Culture of Respect

-Culture of Respect helps colleges and universities strengthen their sexual assault prevention and response efforts.
+Culture of Respect helps colleges and universities strengthen their sexual violence prevention and response efforts.
 We offer higher education leaders a six-point strategic roadmap – the CORE Blueprint – that engages all campus stakeholders in implementing the leading practices to shift campus culture to one free from sexual violence.
 In 2016, we debuted the Culture of Respect Collective, a campus mobilization program that guides institutional stakeholders through a step-by-step strategic assessment and planning process to improve sexual violence prevention and response.
 In addition to the Collective currently being implemented at more than sixty institutions nationwide, we provide resources and tools to fit an institution’s unique approach to addressing sexual violence.

 The Center for First-generation Student Success